Mentorn

-Mentorn Media is a British independent television production company established in 1985 and owned by Welsh international production group Tinopolis since 2006, it is known for producing a wide range of programming for broadcasters in the UK and internationally and they are responsible for producing content across various genres, including factual, documentary series, current affairs, and entertainment including well-known shows such as Question Time, Traffic Cops, and An Idiot Abroad.
+Mentorn Media is a British independent television production company established in 1985 and owned by Welsh international production group Tinopolis since 2006.
+It is known for producing a wide range of programming for broadcasters in the UK and internationally and is responsible for producing content across various genres, including factual, documentary series, current affairs, and entertainment, with well-known shows such as Question Time, Traffic Cops, and An Idiot Abroad.

 History

-In January 1997, Mentorn Films merged with fellow independent specialist factual production outfit Barraclough Carey Productions; a company that was founded by former documentary filmmaker and former BBC editor George Carey and film and television producer and former head of BBC documentaries Jenny Barraclough forming the largest entertainment and production company, Mentorn Barraclough Carey.
+In January 1997, Mentorn Films merged with fellow independent specialist factual production outfit Barraclough Carey Productions; a company that was founded by former documentary filmmaker and former BBC editor George Carey and film and television producer and former head of BBC documentaries Jenny Barraclough, thereby forming one of the largest entertainment production companies, Mentorn Barraclough Carey.
 Mentorn Films founder Tom Gutteridge became chief executive and majority owner of the merged production company, co-founder George Carey became creative director, and Jenny Barraclough became a director.

-In September 1999, it was announced that The Television Corporation (TVC) had struck a deal to acquire Mentorn Group alongside its production division Mentorn Barraclough Carey, its international distribution arm Mentorn International, and fellow production company behind Robot Wars TV21.
+In September 1999, it was announced that The Television Corporation (TVC) had struck a deal to acquire Mentorn Group.
+This included its production division Mentorn Barraclough Carey, its international distribution arm Mentorn International, and fellow production company TV21, the company behind Robot Wars.

-On 28 January 2000, Mentorn Group had closed its Manchester-based production division MBC North.

-Six months later in July of that same year, Mentorn's parent holding company Television Corporation had acquired independent sports production company behind UK coverage of annual cycling-race Tour de France Venner TV.
+On 28 January 2000, Mentorn Group closed its Manchester-based production division, MBC North.
+Six months later, in July of that same year, Mentorn's parent holding company Television Corporation acquired independent sports production company Vemmer TV, known for producing UK coverage of the annual Tour de France cycling race.

-In December 2001 a year following the acquisition of Mentorn Group by Television Corporation (TVC), Mentorn Media who had produced its programming from Scotland had boosted its Scottish production operations by opening a new production office based in Glasgow and launched a Scottish production division entitled Mentorn Scotland that would produce programmed out from its Scottish production office as Mentorn's production subsidiary Folio became a unit within Mentorn Scotland with managing director and founder of Mentorn's subsidiary Folio Charles Thompson and head of programming Jane Rogerson.
+In December 2001, a year following the acquisition of Mentorn Group by Television Corporation (TVC), Mentorn Media, which had produced its programming from Scotland, boosted its Scottish production operations by opening a new production office in Glasgow and launched a Scottish production division entitled Mentorn Scotland.
+This division would produce programs from its Scottish production office, while Mentorn's production subsidiary Folio became a unit within Mentorn Scotland, with managing director and Folio founder Charles Thompson and head of programming Jane Rogerson continuing in their roles.

-In January 2002, Mentorn Media's parent company Television Corporation (TVC) merged Mentorn's international distribution arm Mentorn International with Sunset+Vine's distribution arm into forming a mega international distribution division entitled Television Corporation Distribution with Mentorn International managing director Mark Roland heading Television Corporation Distribution.
+In January 2002, Mentorn Media's parent company Television Corporation (TVC) merged Mentorn's international distribution arm, Mentorn International, with Sunset+Vine's distribution.
+This thereby created a new international distribution unit entitled Television Corporation Distribution, with Mentorn International managing director Mark Roland heading this new division.